kala13x/smake/README.md

 ## Simple-Make - Version 1.0 build 25
 SMake is small and simple tool which helps developers to automatically generate Makefiles for C/C++ projects.
-Software is written for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.

 ### Installation
 Installation is easy because the smake does not use any additional dependencies.
 It can be installed on any linux / unix platform with a Makefile: